Free Live Broadcast Cabaret Concert Series

 Co-Hosted by Drayton Entertainment & Music Performance Trust Fund

-Join us for six live music concerts on select Sundays in March and April for FREE!
+Join us for six live music concerts for FREE!
 From crooner classics and jazz standards to Broadway sensations, popular songs, and more, this Live Broadcast Cabaret Concert Series features talented artists performing a variety of memorable hits and unknown gems ... and it’s all live to air!
 Each performance is presented in real-time as the artists perform live from St. Jacobs Country Playhouse.
 The concerts are not pre-recorded and cannot be viewed at a later date.
 Audiences must tune into the broadcasts in order to watch.

 Swinging Greats of the '40s, '50s and '60s!